American Indian & Indigenous Studies

 American Indian & Indigenous Studies Overview

 Begun as a “program” in 1998, American Indian and Indigenous Studies established a minor in 2003, and inaugurated a major concentration with the Department of American Studies in 2008.
 We feature a dynamic multidisciplinary community of faculty, students, and staff.
 Our research, teaching, and service focus on the histories, contemporary experiences, expressive cultures, languages, and political status of indigenous peoples in and beyond North America.
 Many of us are devoted to collaborative research, and we value engaged scholarship that is relevant to Native American and Indigenous communities.
 AIIS collaborates with the UNC American Indian Center on a variety of activities and programs–including the Elder-In-Residence Program, annual Michael D. Green Lecture, and Carolina Seminar in American Indian and Indigenous Studies–and is supportive of the Research Laboratories of Archaeology at UNC.
-We invite you to learn more by visiting our more expansive American Indian and Indigenous Studies website by clicking here.
+If you have any questions regarding the AIIS major/minor, please contact our coordinator, Dr. Keith Richotte, via email.

 The American Indian and Indigenous Studies concentration provides a meaningful grounding in the histories, cultures, and contemporary experiences of peoples indigenous to North America, as well as their encounters with settler states.
 The curriculum increasingly provides opportunities for students to gain a hemispheric perspective that includes the histories, cultures, and contemporary experiences of the Indigenous peoples of the Americas.